taiena/cv/README.md

   <https://github.com/taiena/project-react>

-  - Developing photobookingsystem project (front-end for photographer's personal account)
+  - Developing photobookingsystem project: front-end for photographer's personal account (support for old code and rewriting part of an existing project into react in conjunction with the back-end developer)